 We are not selling any securities under this Prospectus and will not receive any of the proceeds from the sale of Offered Shares by the Selling Stockholders.
-The Debentures are not available for purchase pursuant to this Prospectus and no additional funds will be received by us from the distribution of the Offered Shares to the Selling Stockholders.
+The Amended and Restated Debentures are not available for purchase pursuant to this Prospectus and no additional funds will be received by the Company from the distribution of the Offered Shares.

-Our outstanding shares of Common Stock are quoted for trading on the OTCQB Venture Market (the "OTCQB") under the symbol "CLSH" and are also listed on the Canadian Stock Exchange (the "CSE") under the symbol "CLSH."
-On July 15, 2021, the closing bid price of a share of Common Stock was \$0.1775 on the OTCQB and CAD\$0.21 on the CSE.
+Our outstanding shares of Common Stock are quoted for trading on the OTCQB Venture Market (the 'OTCQB'') under the symbol "CLSH" and are also listed on the Canadian Stock Exchange (the "CSE") under the symbol "CLSH."
+On June 9, 2021, the closing bid price of a share of Common Stock was \$0.1867 on the OTCQB and CAD\$0.21 on the CSE.

 Investing in our Common Stock involves a high degree of risk.
-See" Risk Factors" beginning on page 5 of this Prospectus.
+See"Risk Factors" beginning on page 5 of this Prospectus.